Welcome to PARKER.

 JOTTER, A STAR IS BORN

 Although the ballpoint pen emerged in the mid-forties, Parker waits until this date to complete the collection with Parker Jotter, the first quality ballpoint pen with a large refill.
-It was definitely worth the wait.
+Definitely worth the wait.

 The creation of Parker 51 marks a major achievement with its hooded nib and a new ink that dries as soon as it touches the paper.
 Probably the best pen of the century.